marialuis-mp/MMM-Controller-for-Social-Robot/experimentNao/README.md

 # Interactions with model-based-control
-This repository allows to generate the three sessions of interactions used in [URL TO PAPER], as well as to identify the models using the data collected in training interactions.
+This repository allows to generate the three sessions of interactions used in [the scientific article](/README.md#Model-based-controller-article), as well as to identify the models using the data collected in training interactions.

 ** Structure of the repository ** \